File Permissions

 - Others – Permissions for everyone else

-Each permission category contains 3 characters: r
+Each permission category contains 3 characters: r, w, and x.

 Numeric (Octal) Representation